colin0brass/geo_gedcom/README.md

 - `Gedcom`: High-level handler for people and places.
 - `GedcomParser`: Utilities for parsing and exporting GEDCOM data.
 - `Person`, `LifeEvent`, `Marriage`: Data models for individuals, life events, and marriages.
+- `LifeEventSet`: Structured, type-annotated, and robust container for organizing and retrieving life events by type, supporting sorting and flexible event handling.
 - `Location`, `LatLon`: Geocoding and location utilities.
 - `FuzzyAddressBook`: Place/address management.
 - `GedcomDate`: Robust date parsing and normalization.